 I write about my eating disorder and my recovery from the same.
 I write about mental health.
 I write about the stray thoughts that pop into my head, though only some.
-Secrets are sometimes a good thing.
-I even write poetry, though less frequently of late.
+Secrets can be a good thing.
+I even write poetry, though that occurs seldom.

-When it comes to writing about mental illnesses, I focus on anxiety, depression, OCD, PTSD, and addictions (including the aforementioned eating disorder).
-I want to focus on areas of personal experience.
+Within the mental illness family, I focus on anxiety, depression, OCD, PTSD, and addiction (including the aforementioned eating disorder).
+Should you say “focus” when it’s a big list?
+Anyway, I like to stick to areas of personal experience.

-I’ve never gotten into the habit of looking for trigger warnings.
-I’ve always known who was responsible my intake and subsequent reaction.
+I don’t always remember to add trigger warnings.
+I’ve always known who was responsible for my intake and subsequent reaction.
 Me, in case you’re confused.
-People are keen to offload responsibility for their choices now: I don’t love it.
-I also don’t love that the “kids today” sentiment makes me sound crotchety.
-And, to be fair, it’s not only kids who are the problem.
-A lot of words to say I mostly don’t include trigger warnings.
+People are keen to offload the responsibility for personal choice these days: I don’t love it.
+I also don’t love the “kids today” sentiment that makes me sound crotchety.

-I recently self-published a collection of essays from the blog.
-I decided to include the ten most popular pieces: the book thus became mostly about eating disorders.
+I self-published a collection of essays from my blog.
+I included the ten most popular pieces: the book thus became mostly about eating disorders.
 It’s available in e-book and paperback, and it’s priced to sell.
 If you pick up a copy, I’d love a review.
-Especially one that was kind.
+Especially one that’s kind.

-Have a wonderful day.
-Thanks for stopping by. 💜
+Have a wonderful day and thanks for stopping by. 💜